calyxir/calyx/docs/fud/xilinx.md

 The server must have `vivado` and `vivado_hls` available on the remote machine's path.
 (If you need the executable names to be something else, please file an issue.)

+To tell if this has been set up correctly, run `ssh username@havarti.cs.cornell.edu` (or the name of whichever server you are using to access Xilinx tools) and ensure that you are not prompted for a password.
+The `ssh-copy-id` command will let you setup your server to authenticate without a password.

 ### Setting up Local Tools

 To instead **invoke the Xilinx tools locally**, just let `fud` run the `vivado` and `vivado_hls` commands.